Anthony Wayne: Command of the Legion of the United States

 On December 24, 1793, Wayne dispatched a force to Ohio to establish Fort Recovery at the location of St. Clair's defeat as a base of operations.
 Friendly Native Americans helped Wayne recover a cannon that the attackers had buried nearby, with its redeployment at the fort.
 The fort became a magnet for military skirmishes in the summer of 1794, with an attack led by Miami chief Little Turtle failing after two days and resulting in Blue Jacket becoming war leader.
 In response, the British built Fort Miami to block Wayne's advance and to protect Fort Lernoult in Detroit.
 Wayne's army continued north, building strategically defensive forts ahead of the main force.
-British officer Alexander McKee provided strategic battle advice to the western confederacy beforehand.
+British Indian Department official Alexander McKee provided strategic battle advice to the Northwestern Confederacy beforehand.

 On August 3, 1794, a tree fell on Wayne's tent at Fort Adams in northern Mercer County.
 He was knocked unconscious, but he recovered sufficiently to resume the march the next day to the newly built Fort Defiance on August 8, 1794.
-After observing Wayne's activities for two years, Little Turtle declared that Wayne was "the Chief that does not sleep" and advised fellow Indians to answer calls for peace, though British agents and Blue Jacket were opposed.
+After observing Wayne's activities for two years, Little Turtle declared that Wayne was "the Chief that does not sleep" and advised fellow Indians to answer calls for peace, though Blue Jacket and Indian Department officials were opposed.
 On August 20, 1794, Wayne mounted an assault on the Indian confederacy at the Battle of Fallen Timbers near modern Maumee, Ohio, which was a decisive victory for the U.S. forces, effectively ending the war.
-It was later discovered that a British company under Lieutenant Colonel William Caldwell had dressed as Native Americans and participated in the battle.
-Following the battle, Wayne used Fort Defiance as a base of operations and under the direction of Washington's policies, destroyed their villages and food stocks.
+It was later discovered that a company of volunteers from Lower Canada under William Caldwell had dressed as Native Americans and participated in the battle.
+Following the battle, Wayne used Fort Defiance as a base of operations and under the direction of Washington's policies, destroyed the Native Americans’ villages and food stocks.
 Like many wars throughout history, the U.S. military essentially used a common war tactic known as scorched earth tactics in the later part of the campaign, destroying fields and homes of Native Americans as winter approached.
 Reporting on the progress, Wayne would write "their future prospects must naturally be gloomy & unpleasant".